Nefertiti: Death and burial

 In 1898, French archeologist Victor Loret found two female mummies among those cached inside the tomb of Amenhotep II in KV35 in the Valley of the Kings.
 These two mummies, known as 'The Elder Lady' and 'The Younger Lady', were identified as likely candidates of her remains.

 An article in KMT magazine in 2001 suggested that the Elder Lady might be Nefertiti.
 However, it was subsequently shown that the 'Elder Lady' is in fact Tiye, mother of Akhenaten.
 A lock of hair found in a coffinette bearing an inscription naming Queen Tiye proved a near perfect match to the hair of the 'Elder Lady'.
 DNA analysis confirmed that she was the daughter of Tiye's parents Yuya and Thuya.

 On 9 June 2003 archaeologist Joann Fletcher, a specialist in ancient hair from the University of York in England, announced that Nefertiti's mummy may have been the Younger Lady.
 This theory was criticised by Zahi Hawass and several other Egyptologists.
 In a subsequent research project led by Hawass, the mummy was put through CT scan analysis and DNA analysis.
-Researchers concluded that she is Tutankhamun's biological mother, an unnamed daughter of Amenhotep III and Tiye, not Nefertiti.
+Researchers concluded that she was Tutankhamun's biological mother, an unnamed daughter of Amenhotep III and Tiye, not Nefertiti.